 Trust is a huge part of relationships.
 When two people trust one another they feel freer to be themselves, aren’t suspicious of a third-party entering the relationship, and can be more open, honest, and vulnerable with their spouse.

-When two people are physically intimate, whether having sex or cuddling close on the couch, the brain releases oxytocin, a hormone which makes people more trusting and open to social interactions.
+This is one of the benefits of sex too.
+While having sex or cuddling close on the couch, the brain releases oxytocin, a hormone that makes people more trusting and open to social interactions.

 4. Improved intimacy outside the bedroom

 The closer you are in the bedroom, the more connected you will feel outside of it.
+There is a great importance of touch in relationships and it holds true even for nonsexual intimacy.
 Being physically intimate with your spouse is one of the biggest ways you, quite literally, connect.
-Holding hands, cuddling, walking arm and arm, and being more physically playful are some loving expressions that come after sex.
+Nonsexual acts of intimacy like holding hands, cuddling, walking arm and arm, and being more physically playful are some loving expressions that come after sex.

 5. Physical intimacy boosts your immune system

-Physical intimacy in a relationship creates benefits both mentally and physically.
+There are benefits of sex both mentally and physically.
 Being intimate with your spouse can actually have a direct effect on your immune system.

 6. Physical intimacy raises morale

-Research abounds revealing how sex can boosts morale.
+Another importance of physical relationship is that sex can boost morale.
 One study even puts a monetary value on it, suggesting that couples who have sex once a week gain a bigger morale boost than they would if they earned an additional $50,000 a year.

 7. It promotes chemistry

 Being physically intimate means not only having intercourse with one another but also sharing personal moments of closeness.
-These can range from a sweet caress, a lingering kiss the lips, or suggestive proximity.
+These can range from a sweet caress, a lingering kiss on the lips, or suggestive proximity.
 This behavior promotes chemistry and sexual anticipation.
-This expectation brings excitement to the relationship and makes couples feel more connected.
+This expectationbrings excitement to the relationship and makes couples feel more connected.